Destination: Switzerland- Lucerne- 2021

 The day trip to Mount Pilatus -

-1. Train or boat from the rail station in Lucerne to Alpnachstad- Free with Swiss Rail Pass
+1. Train or boat from the rail station in Lucerne to Alpnachstad- Free with Swiss Travel Pass

-2. Cogwheel train to the peak of Mount Pilatus -50% discount with Swiss Rail Pass
+2. Cogwheel train to the peak of Mount Pilatus -50% discount with Swiss Travel Pass

-3. Cogwheel train to the peak of Mount Pilatus -50% discount with Swiss Rail Pass
+3. Cogwheel train to the peak of Mount Pilatus -50% discount with Swiss Travel Pass

-4. Gondola down to Kriens - 50% discount with Swiss Rail Pass
+4. Gondola down to Kriens - 50% discount with Swiss Travel Pass

-5. Bus back to the rail station of Lucerne -Free with Swiss Rail Pass
+5. Bus back to the rail station of Lucerne -Free with Swiss Travel Pass

 Thanks Tracy for the information about taking a day trip to Mount Pilatus.